tydaeus/notes/windows/powershell/getting_started.md

 ### Enable Remoting
 Run `Enable-PSRemoting` to enable remoting on the machine you want to connect to.
 Answer `yes` to all prompts.
 Under Windows 7, enabling will fail if your NIC's location is set to Public.
 Switch to the Home or Work network location, or skip the network check via `Enable-PSRemoting -SkipNetworkProfileCheck`.

+You may also need to enable read and execute privileges:

+1. Open PowerShell as Administrator
+2. Execute command: `Set-PSSessionConfiguration -Name Microsoft.PowerShell -ShowSecurityDescriptorUI`
+3. Ensure the user (or their group) has `Read` and `Execute` permissions.

 ### Using a PowerShell Session
 Use `Enter-PSSession -ComputerName "HOSTNAME"` to start a PowerShell session on HOSTNAME.
 You now have a command-prompt that can be used to run PowerShell commands.